Fernando de Quintanilha e Mendonça Dias: Political and administrative Career

-Governor of India
+Governor of Portuguese India

 Later, in Portuguese India, Quintanilha e Mendonça Dias was chief of India's State Marine Services in 1944, as well as chairman of the Board of Directors of Autonomous Portuguese India Navigation Services.
 He was a member of the state government of the Council of India, then vice-president of this Council in 1946.

-On August 15, 1947, British India became independent, which made it difficult to predict the future of the (Portuguese) Estado da Índia.
+On 15 August 1947 British India became independent, which made it difficult to predict the future of the (Portuguese) Estado da Índia.
 Three days earlier, Quintanilha e Mendonça Dias was placed in charge of the government of Portuguese India in an interim regime, a position that he would occupy until the end of June of the following year.

 The office of governor-general was first offered to Gabriel Teixeira, then governor-general of Mozambique, a man with extensive experience in the East, having been governor of Macau from 1940 to 1946.
 When Teixeira declined the offer, Quintanilha e Mendonça Dias, "[...] an official with colonial experience, able, hardworking, resourceful and skillfully [...]" in the words of the minister of colonies to António de Oliveira Salazar, was appointed governor-general of the State of India in 1948.

 Also in 1947, following the independence of India, the acting governor had an important role to play in the defense of Goa against the economic blockade imposed by leaders of neighboring Indian states.
 The role he played in his attempts to overcome the nationalist movement in Goa has been debated; some claim that he only reaped the benefits of the efforts of the previous governor-general.